Achilleas Kostoulas

 What’s love got to do with it?

 Not long ago, I wrote a post in which I defined applied linguistics, and pointed out that “as a branch of linguistics, applied linguistics retains a primary focus on language”.
 At the time, I thought I was being pedantic and tautological, and that this much would be self-evident.
-Recent reading has made me wonder if I should have made the point more forcefully.
+Recent reading, which tries to shoehorn love into language teaching and learning, has made me wonder if I should have made the point more forcefully.

 At about the same time as I wrote that post, I was asked to review an article for a special issue of the Chinese Journal of Applied Linguistics.
 The article focused on the experiences of an English language and a mathematics teacher, who talked about their love of teaching and students.
 The psychology of language learning is a topic where interest is growing, and I felt that the article did have some potential, so I encouraged the authors to make corrections, but my main reservation was: where is the linguistics in this submission to an applied linguistics journal?